crashtechie/django-react/README.md

 ## 🧪 Testing

 The project includes comprehensive testing:
-- Unit tests for backend and frontend
+- Unit tests for backend and frontend (Jest + React Testing Library)
 - Integration tests with Docker
 - Security scanning with Trivy
 - Automated CI/CD with GitHub Actions